brianaung/nixos-config/docs/setup.md

 Then save the currently configured config by running `autorandr -s <name>`.
 This will save the current display config to `~/.config/autorandr/<name>/`.

 This config will now be automatically executed on startup.

+> Note: This only applies if you are using i3 (or other x window managers) on its own.